mbeddr/mps-platform-docs/src/doc/docs/mps_internal/models.md

 ### Test model

-**UI**: entry below solution in a specific folder named `tests` with specific icon in the logical view.
+**UI**: entry below solution in a specific folder named `tests` with a specific icon in the logical view

 A model containing tests.
 Defined by the *&commat;tests* stereotype.

 ### Generator model

-**UI**: entry with specific icon below generator in the logical view.
+**UI**: entry with a specific icon below generator in the logical view

 A model containing the generator, defined by the *&commat;generator* stereotype.

 ### Transient model

-**UI**: last entry below project in logical view.
+**UI**: last entry below project in the logical view

 Temporary models produced during generation, defined by *&commat;transient«someNumber»* or *&commat;«someNumber»* stereotype.

 ###Accessories model

-**UI**: entry below language in a specific folder named *accessories* in the logical view or entry below the solution in the logical view.
+**UI**: entry below language in a specific folder named *accessories* in the logical view or entry below the solution in the logical view

 A model specially selected by a language.
 Nodes contained in these models are implicitly available on the Java classpath and the [dependencies](#dependencies) of any model using this language.
 A use case would be a default library of concept instances to be available at any place you use the Language.

-You can store accessory models in two places: either as an aspect of a language (recommended), or as a regular model below a solution.
+You can store accessory models in two places: either as an aspect of a language (recommended) or as a regular model below a solution.
 In both cases, the model needs to be added to the module runtime language settings.

 ### Utility model

-**UI**: entry below language in a special folder named *util models* in the logical view.
+**UI**: entry below language in a special folder named *util models* in the logical view

 It includes code required in other parts of a language or generator.
-If, for example, the behavior method logic is too complex for inline implementation or a generator needs to do complex model traversals.
+If, for example, the behavior method logic is too complex for inline implementation, or a generator needs to do complex model traversals.
 Create them as regular models within the language.

 ### Build model

-**UI: entry below a solution in the logical view
+**UI**: entry below a solution in the logical view

 It includes nodes from the [build language](#build-language).

 ### MPS plugin model

-**UI**: model within a solution in the logical view.
+**UI**: model within a solution in the logical view

 It includes MPS plugins.
 The model name needs to adhere to the naming convention *«moduleName».plugin*.

 ## Model stereotype

-**UI**: attached to the model name, separated by *@*.
+**UI**: attached to the model name, separated by *@*

 A model may have a stereotype.
 To change, add, or remove a stereotype, use *Rename Model Refactoring* in the context menu of a model.